Florida Residency for Tuition Purposes

 - Non-resident for tuition purposes: a person who does not qualify for the in-state tuition rate

-- Resident for tuition purposes: a person who qualifies as provided in this section for the in-state tuition rate
+- Resident for tuition purposes: a person who qualifies as provided in s.
+1009.21, F.S., for the in-state tuition rate

 An individual shall not be classified as a resident for tuition purposes and, thus, shall not be eligible to receive the in-state tuition rate, until he or she has provided such evidence related to legal residence and its duration or, if that individual is a dependent child, evidence of his or her parent’s legal residence and its duration, as may be required by law and by officials of the institution of higher education from which he or she seeks the in-state tuition rate.
-An applicant (student) must submit clear and convincing documentation that he/she (or a parent, adoptive parent or legal guardian, if a dependent) has been a Florida resident for at least 12 consecutive months prior to the student’s initial enrollment in an institution of higher education.
+An applicant (student) must submit clear and convincing documentation that he/she (or a parent, guardian or person in a parental relationship, if a dependent) has been a Florida resident for at least 12 consecutive months prior to the student’s initial enrollment in an institution of higher education.
 Each institution of higher education shall affirmatively determine that an applicant who has been granted admission to that institution as a Florida resident meets the residency requirements of this section at the time of initial enrollment.

 The residency determination must be documented by the submission of written or electronic verification that includes two or more of the documents listed below.
 As some evidence is more persuasive than others, more than two documents may be requested.
 No single piece of documentation will be considered conclusive.